pivot-access-ltd/bma-offline-docs/src/about-networking.md

 At the CO, the wires would "branch" and run all over the place: First to junction points (those five-foot-tall boxes you see from time to time on the road), then to interface points (the square cans beside the road every half mile or so, also called "pedestals") and from there to subscriber homes.
 When you draw out this network, it looks like a tree, where the bundles of cables between COs look like the trunks of trees.

+With VLAN trunking, by the way, we're not just multiplexing packets, we're actually multiplexing LAN channels, so to speak.
 </details>

 In the parlance of networks, especially VLANs, the term "trunking" is used to indicate the sharing of network routes.
 This sharing is made possible by the Ethernet VLAN tags, which make the VLAN-bound messages less dependent on switches and routers to get the traffic to the right place.
 Otherwise, you'd have to designate complicated port configurations for switches, which is particularly easy to misconfigure.